ericzhangzhw/MLS-C01-Mindmap/03-modeling/mindmap.md

   - **Metrics**: MSE (Regression); Accuracy, Cross-entropy (Classification).
   - **Use Cases**: User behavior analysis, sentiment analysis, social network analysis.
 - **Latent Dirichlet Allocation (LDA)**
-  - **Concept**: An unsupervised generative probabilistic model that discovers underlying topics in a collection of documents.
+  - **Concept**: An unsupervised generative probabilistic model that discovers underlying topics in a collection of documents by analyzing word frequencies.
+  - **Analogy**: A librarian organizes a pile of books by guessing genres (topics) and then refining those genres by observing the common words within each book (e.g., "detective," "murder" for the Mystery genre).
   - **Problem Type**: Topic Modeling.
   - **Data Formats**: `CSV`, `protobuf` for training. `JSON` for inference.
   - **Compute**: Supports single-instance CPU only.
   - **Required Hyperparameters**: `num_topics`, `feature_dim`, `mini_batch_size`.
   - **Metrics**: Per-Word-Log-Likelihood (pwll).
-  - **Use Cases**: Customer feedback analysis, social media trend analysis, content creation ideas.
+  - **Use Cases**: Analyzing customer feedback themes, identifying social media trends, generating content ideas.
 - **Neural Topic Model (NTM)**
   - **Concept**: An unsupervised algorithm, similar to LDA, but uses a neural network to model topics.
-More scalable than LDA but can be less interpretable.
+It is more scalable than LDA but can be less interpretable due to the "black box" nature of neural networks.
   - **Problem Type**: Topic Modeling.
   - **Data Formats**: `CSV`, `protobuf` for training. `JSON`, `JSON Lines` for inference.
   - **Compute**: Supports CPU & GPU.